 Smite is actually alright to take for securing jungle marks and objectives, but as you'll already have the damage to quickly clear them by the time you hit the contested points I'd recommend something else.

 |Dance of Arrows (Q): Dance of Arrows is a short dash that causes you to fire three arrows at the nearest target(s) within range.
 It also provides a base 25% bonus attack speed for four seconds, with an additional 5% for every mark.
 You can use this to get over several walls in the jungle, although be aware it's a shorter dash than many, so you won't make it across every wall that you would on another champion.|

 Wolf's Frenzy (W): Wolf's Frenzy marks a fairly large area for Wolf to hunt in.
 Wolf automatically targets either the closest target or the last target Lamb hit.
 The primary use of this ability is the cooldown reduction it provides for Dance of Arrows, bringing it from 9 seconds to 4-2 seconds, depending on the rank of Dance of Arrows.
 It can also be used to damage enemy champions from outside tower range.
 Wolf does % health damage and scales with both AD and attack speed.
 Leaving the circle cancels the ability.
-As of recent patches, as a passive effect Wolf's Frenzy now provides a small heal upon auto after moving or attacking enough, based on missing health.
+As a passive effect Wolf's Frenzy also provides a small heal upon auto after moving or attacking enough based on your missing health.
 This is effectively Fleet Footwork, and makes movement between autos incredibly important for outsustaining your enemy laners.

 Note that this heal is not used unless you are missing health.